scyclow/social/notes.md

     basically, an old peron trying to escape form a retirement home. when you chat them, it leads to a mini text adventure of you telling the, what to do to ge tout

   - "The collapse of civilization is imminent"
+  - "Nothing is as it seems"
+    a: "it seems like we have a large community of particularly intelligent people on this forum who have done a lot of their own researcht o comt o the conclusion that things aren't always as they seem.
+Here's a place where we can keep track of each theory"
+    ...people post small descriptions of their conspiracy theories -

 memes